- The site is for 99% accessible to the disabled

-Common Era does not explicitly make use of religious titles for Jesus, such as Christ and Lord, which are used in the BC & AD notation.
-Therefore, the Common Era notation is a more religiously neutral notation - and not offensive to other religions and atheists - better suited for cross-cultural communication.
+The system of Common Era does not explicitly make use of religious titles for Jesus, such as Christ and Lord in the BC & AD notation.
+Therefore, the Common Era notation is a more religiously neutral notation – and not offensive to other religions and atheists – better suited for cross-cultural communication.

 There is no international preference between the three widely used decimal separators: